skauddy755/Cognitive-Psychology/NOTES/Problem Solving.md

-> ***Analogy involves noticing that a past problem solution is relevant and then mapping the elements from that solution to produce an operator for the current problem.***
+> ***Analogy involves noticing that a past problem solution is relevant and then mapping the elements from that solution to produce an operator for the current problem.***

 ## Analogy and Imitation from an Evolutionary and Brain Perspective